Getting error code 229 on your Lennox® furnace?

 Estimated Repair Cost for Furnace Error Code 229

-A blocked vent or a draft can also trigger the error, so your Peitz Service Experts Heating & Air Conditioning professional will check other parts of your furnace first.
+A blocked vent or a draft can also trigger the error, so your Peitz Service Experts professional will look at other parts of your furnace first.

 You can anticipate to pay between $40 and $350 if you have to have a new low-fire pressure switch.

-When you need to have your furnace mended, contact the Experts at Peitz Service Experts Heating & Air Conditioning to work out the fault code and take care of the situation.
+When you need to have your furnace mended, contact the Experts at Peitz Service Experts to work out the fault code and take care of the situation.

 Call us at 605-223-0307 or schedule an appointment online today.